dvcorreia/ac2-detpic-pcb-shield/README.md

 This project provides a solution to the transportation and handle of the circuitry needed to extend the detpic development board functionalities for the subject of Computer Arquitectures II at Deti UA.

-The most frequent situation that the students enroled in the subject experience is the circuitry assembly in low quality bread boards, usally poorly mounted and disorganised.
-The transportation inside the backpacks usally causes faulty connections, sometimes hard to debug.
+The most frequent situation that the students enrolled in the subject experience is the circuitry assembly in low quality bread boards, usually poorly mounted and disorganized.
+The transportation inside the backpacks usually causes faulty connections, sometimes hard to debug.

 The shield provides a robust solution, easy to transport, user friendly and fault proof.

+There are also cases for some of the PCBs that you can 3D print and use!
+Check inside the PCB folder for the `./cases` directory.

-> __The existence of this pcb doesn't implie that the students shouldn't prototype the circuitry in the bread board at least once.
+> __The existence of this pcb doesn't imply that the students shouldn't prototype the circuitry in the bread board at least once.
 It is important that the student understands the schematic and be able to assembly the circuit autonomously.__

 ## Customize